ephread/inkgd/docs/source/advanced/using_inkplayer.rst

 Using InkPlayer
 ===============

-InkPlayer is a custom node that greatly simplifies the use of Ink in Godot.
+InkPlayer is a custom node that greatly simplifies the use of **ink** in Godot.

 ``story.gd`` is a direct port of ``Story.cs``, to use it in any engine, a bit of boilerplate code is necessary.
 InkPlayer takes care of that boilerplate